 Blacc’s soulful voice sings this song with obvious despair under a funky beat, especially while talking about how his boss fired him.
 If I share my story, would you share a dollar with me?

 Here is another one that should be on every list of songs about money.
 Kemp sings about letting loose on payday.
 This upbeat track makes you feel good as soon as you hear the song lyrics “just got paid.”

 James Taylor describes the influence of money on its owners. you can bring your enemies to their knees, he sings.

 The song recounts his evolution from the street to one of the wealthiest and most famous musicians, with his wide range of expensive vehicles and trips.

 Here is an R&B funk that addresses money as a tool capable of controlling every aspect of life.

-This song addresses the duties and merits of an adult, alongside earning enough money to obtain a diaper for children.
+This song addresses an adult’s duties and merits, and earning enough money to obtain a diaper for children.

 This classic R&B, inspired by a romantic comedy, helps us recall that money is not everything regarding love.
 This was one of the best Pop songs released in 2000.

 The indie-pop songwriter paints the world of old money and describes that access to wealth is never enough to make everyone whole.

 I couldn’t leave this classic track from Jay-Z off the list.
 It was on Reasonable Doubt, considered one of the best rap albums of all time.
 Listen to Jay’s verses on this track and see if it doesn’t motivate you just a little bit.